Characteristics of Caribbean Economies

 The Caribbean region comprises of about fifteen (15) relatively small territories.
 These territories have certain unique characteristics.
 The following are some of the main characteristics of Caribbean economies which make them unique as compared to other countries.

-Lack of Natural Resource - most of the Caribbean countries lack natural resources which they can tap into to be competitive.
+Lack of Natural Resource – most of the Caribbean countries lack natural resources which they can tap into to be competitive.
 Consequently, these countries are less developed than most of the other countries of the world.
 Most countries that are endowed with natural resources are more successful and advanced such as the countries that have oil deposits: Mexico, Venezuela, countries of the Middle East, Canada, Russia and lately the USA.
 Therefore, countries that are well endowed or rich in natural resources are usually the most advanced countries in the world.

 Economic structure – economic structure is also another very important characteristic that can determine the state of development of a country.
 In terms of the countries of the Caribbean, they depend substantially on primary sector production such as basic agriculture including food production These are fairly unstable due to hurricanes and flooding which often negatively affect the production of these countries as well as their foreign exchange earnings.
 Caribbean countries are not famous for their manufacturing sector but depend to a lesser extent on their tertiary sector in the form of tourism.
 Unfortunately, tourism is also affected by hurricanes and is seasonal in nature.
 Therefore, based on the economic structure of Caribbean countries, they are at a disadvantageous position relative to other countries outside of the region.

 Economic Problems Associated with Caribbean Economies